Le-Sourcier/n8n-nodes-mailwizz/docs/api-key-info.md

 4. **Copy the key pair**:
    - From the list of existing keys, copy both the **Public key** and the **Private key**
-   - Each key is typically a long alphanumeric string
+   - Each key is typically a long alphanumeric string; on MailWizz v2 and newer the private key value may match the public key and can be reused interchangeably

 ![Example MailWizz API Key Screen](images/mailwizz-api-key-screen.png)